textadventures/quest/docs/using_doubles.md

 If you do a calculation that mixes integers and doubles, Quest will convert the integers to doubles to do the maths, and the result will be a double.

 Quest offers four functions that will round your double to an integer.
+Note, however, that the _type_ will still be double.
+Rounding a double with the value 4.56 will give a double with the value 4.00.

 * Ceiling
 * Floor